 In Moses' day, Aaron made a solid gold idol in the form of a calf.
 Notice how Moses treated that solid gold idol, which could have had much worth money-wise just for the gold content.
 Moses wrote:

 And the LORD was angry enough with Aaron to destroy him, but at that time I prayed for Aaron too.
 Also I took that sinful thing of yours, the calf you had made, and burned it in the fire.
 Then I crushed it and ground it to powder as fine as dust and threw the dust into a stream that flowed down the mountain.
 (Deut.
 9:20, 21)

 That is how Moses rightly disposed of that sinful thing.

-Idolatry is always a reflection of spiritual ignorance.
-This doesn’t mean, however, that intelligent people can’t be caught up in this, for many are.
+Salvation is open for all because God commands EVERYONE to "repent."
+Hence, Calvinism is again shown to be wrong.
+Also, idolatry is always a reflection of spiritual ignorance.
+This doesn't mean, however, that intelligent people can't be caught up in this, for many are.
 It just shows the lack of spiritual understanding such have.